traefik/traefik/docs/content/routing/services/index.md

     If HealthCheck is enabled for a given service, but any of its descendants does not have it enabled, the creation of the service will fail.

-    HealthCheck on Failover services can be defined currently only with the [File](../../providers/file.md) provider.
+    HealthCheck on a Failover service can currently only be defined with the [File](../../providers/file.md) provider.

 ```yaml tab="YAML"
 ## Dynamic configuration